Hungerford: Government

-Hungerford is a civil parish, covering the town of Hungerford and a surrounding rural area, including the small village of Hungerford Newtown.
-The parish was divided into four tithings: Hungerford or Town, Sanden Fee, Eddington with Hidden and Newtown and Charnham Street.
-North and South Standen and Charnham Street were officially detached parts of Wiltshire until transferred to Berkshire in 1895.
-Leverton and Calcot were transferred to Hungerford parish from Chilton Foliat in Wiltshire in 1895.
-The parish shares boundaries with the Berkshire parishes of Lambourn, East Garston, Great Shefford, Kintbury and Inkpen, and with the Wiltshire parishes of Shalbourne, Froxfield, Ramsbury and Chilton Foliat.
-Parish council responsibilities are undertaken by Hungerford Town Council, which consists of fifteen volunteer councillors and committee members, supported by a full-time clerk.
-The mayor is elected from amongst their numbers.
+Hungerford is a civil parish, covering the town of Hungerford and a surrounding rural area.
+Anciently, the parish was divided into four tithings: Hungerford or Town, Sanden Fee, Eddington with Hidden and Newtown, and Charnham Street.
+North and South Standen and Charnham Street were detached parts of Wiltshire until transferred to Berkshire in 1895.
+Leverton and Calcot were transferred to Hungerford parish from Chilton Foliat in Wiltshire in 1894.

-The parish forms part of the district administered by the unitary authority of West Berkshire, and local government responsibilities are shared between the town council and unitary authority.
+Parish council responsibilities are undertaken by Hungerford Town Council, which consists of fifteen volunteer councillors and committee members, supported by a full-time clerk; the mayor is elected from amongst their number.
+Hungerford & Kintbury electoral ward, which includes eight rural parishes to the east, elects three members of West Berkshire Council (a unitary authority).

 Hungerford is part of the Newbury parliamentary constituency.
 Hungerford participates in town twinning to foster good international relations: